• Skip to primary navigation

 Now, my kids and I cook together.
 It is a great way to spend quality time together.
 My son has even talked about how he wants to be a chef one day!

 One of his favorite recipes is our gluten-free mac and cheese.
-It is cooked in the Instant Pot just like our Instant Pot meatballs.
+It is cooked in the Instant Pot just like our Instant Pot meatballs or crab legs in the instant pot.
 Instant Pot recipes are super easy to make and there isn’t much of a mess to clean up.

 Our sheet pan salmon and veggies is another recipe requiring little cleaning.
 Sheet pan and Instant Pot meals are always excellent for easy cleanup.
 One of my favorites is our Instant Pot lasagna.